Blyth and Tyne Railway: Electrification

-The third rail system is adopted, the current being picked up by a contact shoe from this rail... and after passing through the motors returns to the dynamos [at the generating station] by the ordinary running rails.
-The current is generated at high pressure, 6,000 volts three-phase alternating, at the central power station, and transmitted to sub-stations, where it is converted into low pressure 600 volt direct current, and fed on to the rails.

 The electric power was to be procured from the Newcastle upon Tyne Electric Supply Company.
 The trains would be multiple units: "each train consists of three bogie coaches, one a third-class smoking vehicle, the centre a third-class carriage for non-smokers, and the last a first-class coach with luggage compartment."

 New carriage sheds were erected at South Gosforth and as part of the preparation for electrification, a spur was built from south to west at Benton, for empty stock to reach the sheds from the main line.
 It opened on 1 May 1903.
 A south to east curve was opened nearby on 1 July 1904 giving express electric trains access between the coast and Newcastle via the main line.
 A north spur from South Gosforth East to South Gosforth West was opened in 1905 (associated with the Ponteland branch), giving empty stock trains easier access to the carriage depot.

 In 1902 a north to west curve was authorised at the Benton crossing, but not built at the time.
 In fact it was commissioned in 1940 to give an alternative route from the main line into Newcastle in the event of enemy attack closing the main line.

 Ponteland branch

 In 1905 the Ponteland branch opened; it left the former Blyth and Tyne system by a junction at South Gosforth.
-It was built under Light Railway legislation.
+It was built under light railway legislation.
 As a speculative line it was intended to electrify it when residential traffic had built up sufficiently.
 However the results were disappointing, and the passenger service was operated throughout its life by a steam autocar.
 A stub from Ponteland to Darras Hall was opened on 1 October 1913, and fared no better.
 Both lines closed to passengers on 17 June 1929.
 A goods service continued to Darras Hill until 1954, to Ponteland until 1967, and to a private siding at Callerton until 1989.

 In 1922 there were six weekday passenger trains on the branch with an additional Saturday train; only three ran through to Darras Hall.

 The Metro route to Newcastle Airport now follows part of the line of route.